TL;DR Summary

 Design Pivot: Professional Simplicity

-I stripped away the visual metaphors entirely.
 The new design prioritized clarity—a clean module list, generous white space, and a simplified maroon-and-white color palette.

 Meaningful Progress